MageGrey/arcus/README.md

 P.S.
 - The project is at an early stage.
 - Test print on your own risk.
 STL files may need repair prior printing (solid, voids).
-- You will need to print 2 thumb clusters, 2 keypads and 58 keycaps (Chose Kailh Box/Cherry or Kailh Choc Type).
+- You will need to print 2 thumb clusters, 2 keypads and 58 keycaps (Chose Kailh Box/Cherry or Kailh Choc Type) (4x6 version).
+- Do not ask me about electrical wiring yet.

 ## Changelog:
 Created by user MageGrey April 19, 2021 under GPL 3.